PES2UG23CS205/3D_generation/README.md

 ## Project Structure
 ```
 .
-├── app.py              # The main application script with the FastAPI server and ML logic.
+├── 3D_Model.ipynb    # The main Colab notebook with all code and logic.
-├── requirements.txt    # A list of all Python dependencies for pip.
+├── requirements.txt          # Python dependencies (for local setup reference).
 ├── generated_assets/         # Directory for sample outputs.
 │   └── sample_cute_magical_fox.gif
 │   └── sample_cute_magical_fox.glb
 ├── .gitignore                # Specifies files and directories to be ignored by Git.
 └── README.md                 # This project documentation file.
 ```